 But, it is important to note, that Section 34 of the Road Traffic Offenders Act 1988 clearly states that the period of any discretionary driving ban can be set for whatever period the Magistrate deems appropriate for your offence.

 It is quite common for discretionary bans to be used as a short, sharp, shock strategy, especially for excess speed offences.

-If you have any questions with regard to your specific offence and whether any of these technical legal arguments can be raised to defend your alleged speed, then please contact us for further assistance.
+Find out whether any of these technical legal arguments can be raised to defend your alleged speed... please contact us for further assistance.

-Because it is up to the prosecution to have to prove beyond a reasonable doubt with regard to your alleged offence, you need to cast a doubt in order to defend this road traffic allegation.
+It is up to the prosecution to have to prove beyond a reasonable doubt with regard to your alleged offence.
+Therefore, you need to cast a doubt in order to defend this road traffic allegation.